-Expulsion is an action which permanently excludes a student from registration, class attendance, residence on campus, and use of University facilities.
-Expelled students are not permitted on the campus for any reasons.
-Expelled students who enter the campus are subject to arrest.
+Expulsion is an action which permanently excludes a student from class registration, class attendance, residence on campus, use of University facilities, and the award of any degree.
+Expelled students are not permitted on the campus for any reason, and those who enter the campus are subject to arrest.